Living in Pondok Indah

 Families who are happiest in Pondok Indah tend to have done a few things well.

-They solved the commute first - school and housing are within 20 minutes of each other, and everything flows from that.
+They solved the commute first.
+School and housing are within 20 minutes of each other, and everything flows from that.
 The families who struggle most are usually the ones who chose a school before choosing a neighbourhood, then spend two years paying for that decision in daily traffic time.

 They found something to do on weekends.
 Jakarta rewards people with a plan.
 Beach clubs (most families end up with a membership at one of the clubs on the north coast or Thousand Islands), Bandung for a weekend escape, hiking in the hills south of the city, and regular trips to Bali are the standard playbook.
 The families who try to recreate a Western lifestyle by staying within the neighbourhood typically find Jakarta flatter than it needs to be.